 Considered to be one of the agile frameworks, alongside Scrum, XP, DSDM amongst others, Kanban has been gaining popularity as a lightweight method for helping teams deliver effectively.

-Kanban is best described as “a method for optimising the flow of valuable work”, as it is not guided by rules, but five key principles:
+Kanban is best described as “a method for optimising the flow of valuable work”, as it is not guided by rules, but key principles:

 - Visualise the work